Felicity Smoak (Arrowverse): Other relationships

-Felicity's first significant romantic relationship is shown in the season three episode "The Secret Origin of Felicity Smoak".
-Talking about this relationship, with fellow M.I.T. student Cooper Seldon (played by Nolan Gerard Funk), Rickards stated "It was young love.
-They were so in love, They had a deep connection.
-He was Felicity's first experience with love...", and that she enjoyed the experience of playing Felicity being in a relationship that was "less weighted".
-Discussing how the ending of that relationship shaped Felicity's character Rickards went on to say "It was definitely a turning point in her life.
-It was full of turmoil and it was a loss."

 The character of Barry Allen, who would go on to headline Arrowverse spin-off show The Flash, is introduced in the season two Arrow episode "The Scientist" He and Felicity quickly form a bond, which develops into a potential romantic link.
-During Felicity's appearance in the season one The Flash episode "Going Rogue", the pair agree to remain platonic friends, with Rickards stating that even though they appear well matched "It's interesting that you don't always fall in love with someone that you’re perfectly perfect for."
+During Felicity's appearance in the season one The Flash episode "Going Rogue", the pair agree to remain platonic friends, with Rickards stating that even though they appear well matched "It's interesting that you don't always fall in love with someone that you're perfectly perfect for."

 In Arrow season three, Felicity begins a professional and later romantic relationship with Ray Palmer, played by Brandon Routh.
 Describing the difference in Felicity's dynamic with Ray compared to that with Oliver, Rickards explained "It's more fun and light, and there's not this heavy weight on it, all the time.
 That's really important for Felicity right now".
 Routh echoed similar sentiments, contrasting Ray's "lightness, and his naivete" to Oliver's darkness, and felt that was something Felicity was attracted to.
 He also emphasized that Ray "only has good intentions with Felicity", and that his initial pursuit of her was purely due to her intelligence, only realizing in the episode "Draw Back Your Bow" that his feelings were something more.
 Speaking ahead of the season four premiere, with regard to the ending of the relationship, Rickards commented that she "was a little upset [at Felicity] for not giving him an explanation to a certain extent", although she acknowledged that Ray was aware of the reasons it ended.
 She also described the relationship as a whole as "a very important learning curve" for Felicity and that "she learned a lot about herself of how she could be in a relationship with somebody that really cares for her".